-Course emphasis is to develop or enhance the ability of students with disabilities to manage and organize information.
-Multimedia instruction is utilized.
-The lecture section includes specific software programs designed to assist students in the management of information in a technological society.
-The lab section provides repetition of the stimulus topic via software utilization, specialized hardware, plus individualized computer assisted instruction specific to word processing skill development.
+Course emphasis is to develop and enhance the ability of students with disabilities to manage and organize information.
+Multi-media instruction is utilized.
+The lecture section includes specific software programs and hardware designed to assist students in the management of information in a technological society.
+The lab section provides repetition of the stimulus topic via software utilization, specialized hardware, plus individualized computer assisted instruction.

-Lecture Hours: 27 Lab Hours: 27 Repeatable: 3 Gra

-Advisory: Intended for students with disabilities
+Lecture Hours: 27 Lab Hours: 27 Repeatable: 3 Grading: L Advisory: Intended for students with disabilities